HeftySammich/skaterz/replit.md

 ## Recent Changes

 ### Complete Game Implementation (Jan 2025)
+- **Music System Fixes**: Fixed menu music transitions to properly continue between menu screens and restart when returning from gameplay
 - **Dual Character System**: Play as Kev or Stacy with unique zombie sprites
 - **Enemy Combat System**: Stomp on eyeball and robot enemies for points and combos
 - **Resource Management**: Health system with sandwich pickups, stamina for double jumps